-But, you can buy a Kona blend produced in Hawaii that will contain at least the tenth of Kona stipulated by local law and mixed with other beans from the region.
+But, you can buy a Kona blend produced in Hawaii that will contain at least the stated amount of Kona stipulated by local law and mixed with other beans from the region.

 The bottom line: it doesn’t matter how fancy the packing is or how big the Kona lettering is on the bag stay clear from Kona coffee blends produced outside Hawaii – they’re basically a scam.
 Blends that have come out of Hawaii are perfectly fine if you’re on a tight budget but if you can afford it I highly recommend that you source the real 100% certified Kiona coffee beans – if only once!